Skip to main content

 Annotation constraints

-Often, annotations should be applied to a type and all it's nested component types.
+Annotations should be applied to a type and all it's nested component types.
 This use-case is supported by the annotation's constraint property.
-It can be set to PropertyConstraint.RECURSIVE so that the annotation is propagated down to all subcomponent types.
+Setting it to PropertyConstraint.RECURSIVE propagates the annotation down to all subcomponent types.
+All above-mentioned annotations support this feature.

 Example